SA ROCK DIGEST ISSUE #68

 public responded positively.
 Although the attendances at these events

-were reassuring, it’s hard to calculate the lasting effect this had on
+were reassuring, its hard to calculate the lasting effect this had on

 the musical consciousness of the SA public.
 But the organizers and